Andres Iniesta’s Signature 'La Croqueta' Is One Of The Most Underappreciated Skill Moves Ever

 Although it may be one of the more simple skill moves, Iniesta manages to pull it off with such grace.

 The way he deceived Chelsea's Gary Cahill, especially, was a joy to behold.

 In the 82nd minute Iniesta proceeded to give the captain's armband to his teammate Lionel Messi.
 The midfielder sobbed as he was replaced for the final time.

 Head in hands on the subs bench, his name was chanted around the stadium for several minutes.

-The 34-year-old produced his trademark 'La Croqueta' skill while skippering his side to a Copa Del Rey and La Liga double, playing his final game in the 1-0 win over Real Sociedad.
+He produced his trademark 'La Croqueta' skill while skippering his side to a Copa Del Rey and La Liga double, playing his final game in the 1-0 win over Real Sociedad

 In what was an unsurprisingly emotional affair, Barcelona fans unveiled a wonderful 'Infinity Iniesta' mosaic prior to the game and the World Cup winner was given an incredible standing ovation when he left the pitch for the final time as a Barcelona player.